StratifyLabs/StratifyBlog/content/device/2013-10-12-Effective-Use-of-ARM-Cortex-M3-SVCall.md

 ---
+categories:
+- Device Tips
+date: "2013-10-12"
 layout: post
+page_source: MicrocontrollerBlog
+tagline: Embedded Design
+tags:
+- microcontroller
+- cortex-m
 title: Effective Use of ARM Cortex-M3 SVCall
-categories: [Device Tips]
-tagline: Embedded Design
-tags : [microcontroller, cortex-m]
-page_source: MicrocontrollerBlog
-date: 2013-10-12
 ---

 The ARM Cortex-M3 service call (SVCall) can be a tricky feature to integrate in to your system software.
 It is useful for two things: